olifrost/nfn/joinus.md

 </style>

-*To participate you must join our Russian Discord server.*
+*To participate you must join our Discord server, based in Russia.*

 <div id="slack">
 <a href="https://discord.gg/GuW3egY">